-Theodore M. Wright has served as a director since September 2003, when the Company became a publicly held entity.
+Theodore M. Wright has served as a director since September 2003, when the company became a publicly held entity.
 Mr. Wright served as the President of Sonic Automotive, Inc., a New York Stock Exchange listed and Fortune 300 automotive retailer, from October 2002 until his retirement in April 2005.
-Previously Mr. Wright served as its chief financial officer from April 1997 to April 2003.
+Previously Mr. Wright served as its Chief Financial Officer from April 1997 to April 2003.
+Mr. Wright also served on Sonic Automotive, Inc. board of directors from 1997 through 2004.
 From 1995 to 1997, Mr. Wright was a Senior Manager in Deloitte & Touche LLP's Columbia, South Carolina office.
 From 1994 to 1995, he was a Senior Manager in Deloitte & Touche LLP's National Office of Accounting Research and SEC Services Department.
+Mr. Wright currently serves on the board of directors of Titan Machinery, Inc., and serves as a member of its audit committee and its compensation committee.
 Mr. Wright received a B.A. from Davidson College.
-Mr. Wright is 46 years old.
+Mr. Wright is 47 years old.

-If elected, these directors will serve one year terms which expire at our 2010 annual meeting of stockholders.
+If elected, these directors will serve one year terms which expire at our 2011 annual meeting of stockholders.